how it works

 The Future-wise Mind-Lab is a global online Collaboratorium or ‘Laboratory for collective intelligence’.

 We aim to develop and test new kinds of systems based on collective intelligence: and pathways for transformation towards such systems.

 In 2021 we are working on three main themes, each with several topics:

 - Eco-wise: bio-regional, peri-eco-urban, green new deal, and the ‘collective climatic intelligence’;

 - Smart-wise: cities, localities, governance and the ‘CHAI’ (Collective Human-Artificial Intelligence);

 - Fore-wise: foresight cities, communities, ‘pandemonics’, and the ‘collective policy intelligence’;

-We would like to acknowledge the financial support from the Institute of Statistical Studies for the Economics of Knowledge, at the National Research University Higher School of Economics, Moscow, (www.issek.hse.ru/).
+We would like to acknowledge the financial support from the ISSEK (Institute of Statistical Studies for the Economics of Knowledge), at the Higher School of Economics, National Research University, Moscow, www.issek.hse.ru/.

 For updates and background see the Future-wise conversations/